 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-We also reviewed the information we held about the service.
-We looked at information received from relatives, healthcare professionals and the local authority commissioners and reviewed the statutory notifications the registered manager had sent us.
+Prior to our inspection visit, we reviewed the information we held about the service.
+We looked at information received from the local authority commissioners and the statutory notifications the registered manager had sent us.
 A statutory notification is information about important events which the provider is required to send to us by law.
 Commissioners are people who work to find appropriate care and support services which are paid for by the local authority.
 The commissioners did not share any major concerns about the service.

-Many of the people living at the home were not able to tell us, in detail, about how they were cared for and supported because of their complex needs.
-However, we used the short observational framework tool (SOFI) to help us to assess if peopleâs needs were appropriately met and whether they experienced good standards of care.
-SOFI is a specific way of observing care to help us understand the experience of people who could not talk with us.
+Many of the people who lived at the home were not able to tell us in detail, about how they were cared for and supported because of their complex needs.
+However, we used the short observational framework tool (SOFI) to help us assess whether peopleâs needs were appropriately met and to identify if people experienced good standards of care.
+SOFI is a specific way of observing care to help us understand the experiences of people who could not talk with us.

 To view the latest inspection report compiled by the CQC please click here »